smtd-pat/tech-suite-manual/mtl.md

 Remember to check the [known issues list](#known-issues)

 ### Live encountered a licensing error
 Try relaunching Live.
-If that doesn't work, please contact [SMTD IT][smtd-it] directly, as they are in charge of the licensing server.
+If that doesn't work, please contact [SMTD IT](https://smtd.umich.edu/intranet-portal/it-resources/) directly, as they are in charge of the licensing server.